-Democrats and Republicans, and their special interest enablers, are all responsible for a dysfunctional political system that prioritizes money over citizen engagement and is $20 trillion in debt with chaotic healthcare and immigration systems, unfunded entitlement programs, chronic unemployment, failed schools, and crises escalating beyond our shores.
+Democrats and Republicans, and their special interest enablers, are all responsible for a dysfunctional political system that prioritizes money over citizen engagement, is $21 trillion in debt, and has chaotic and failing education, healthcare and immigration systems, unfunded entitlement programs, workforce woes, and crises escalating beyond our shores.

 Gallup Poll (Sept 11, 2018) Accuracy, Unbiasedness, Transparency Foster Media Trust.

 Gallup Poll (Sept 14, 2016)